Expedited Category Review

 (12) HIPAA Research Waiver

 In order for the North Texas Regional IRB to make a timely and appropriate determination of the project, the documents and materials you submit must be thorough, clear and complete.
-If the application packet is missing some critical information or is otherwise incomplete, your entire set of IRB review documents and materials will be sent immediately back to you.
+If the application packet is missing some critical information or is otherwise incomplete, your entire set of IRB review documents and materials will be sent immediately back to you (in IRBNet).

 Please ensure that the needed information (listed above) is submitted via IRBNet.
 In addition, please keep in mind that the review process takes time, and research may not be initiated until the application has been approved.
 In most cases, Expedited Review can be completed within approximately 7 working days, unless needed information is missing or incomplete. back to top